oslab-swrc/Azalea/README.md

-# Azalea-unikernel
+# Azalea OS

-Azalea OS consists of a simple kernel for fast processing of applications and FWK for providing full capability of Linux.
-For simple kernels, we developed LWK and Unikernel, and this repository is a prototype of Unikernel, named Azalea-Unikernel, for the Intel KNL based manycore system.
-Azalea-LWK is in https://github.com/oslab-swrc/Azalea, and detailed information of Azalea OS is also described.
+Azalea OS is an operating system (OS) research project.
+This repository contains the prototype of Azalea OS for the Intel  X86 based manycore system.
+Azalea OS consists of unikernel for a simple kernel for fast processing of applications and Full-Kernel for providing full capability of Linux.

 We have released this prototype under an open-source license to enable collaboration with parties outside.
 Most parts of Azalea OS are available to you under MIT while some parts are also available to you under the GNU General Public License (GPL) version 2.
 Please feel free to explore the source code and the documentation provided here